linux-surface/kernel/Documentation/driver-api/surface_aggregator/clients/cdev.rst

 ==============================

-The ``surface_aggregator_cdev`` module provides a misc-device for the SSAM controller to allow for a (more or less) direct connection from userspace to the SAM EC.
+The ``surface_aggregator_cdev`` module provides a misc-device for the SSAM controller to allow for a (more or less) direct connection from user-space to the SAM EC.
 It is intended to be used for development and debugging, and therefore should not be used or relied upon in any other way.
 Note that this module is not loaded automatically, but instead must be loaded manually.